COVID-19 FAQs

 • If you were required to self-isolate due to COVID-19 or contracted COVID-19 and were unable to work, then the following would apply.

-If your normal working hours prior to injury were from 8:00am to 4:30pm and your ‘statement of fitness for work’ from your medical doctor certified you fit to return to work for restricted hours (for example 3 hours a day), then you would need to access your sick leave entitlements for the 3 hours that you were certified fit to work.
+If your normal working hours prior to injury were from 8:00am to 4:30pm and your ‘Medical certificate of capacity’ from your medical doctor certified you fit to return to work for restricted hours (for example 3 hours a day), then you would need to access your sick leave entitlements for the 3 hours that you were certified fit to work.

-For the remaining normal working hours for each day (where you have been certified unfit) you should be paid compensation at your current calculated workers compensation amount.
+For the remaining normal working hours for each day (where you have been certified unfit due to your workplace injury) you should be paid compensation at your current calculated workers compensation amount.

 • If your alternative employer is no longer able to provide you with work, then your original employer at the time of your injury must take reasonable steps to ensure that suitable employment is provided for you.